jgcarrasco/ScrollMAE/README.md

 ### Download segments using rclone

+**NOTE: The steps below are not required anymore, now the segments are automatically downloaded by using the [`vesuvius`](https://github.com/ScrollPrize/vesuvius) library.**

 The first that you have to do is to download segment data from the vesuvius server.
 You can download any segment that you want.
 It is recommended to use `rclone` for faster download speeds.

 - Install `rclone`